Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Focus: German community-driven search conference with practical workshops.

 Berlin's longest-running SEO community event blends German engineering precision with enough social activities to keep things human.
-The workshop-heavy format means you're building technical solutions during sessions rather than just watching presentations β expect hands-on Schema markup implementation, international site architecture planning, and content workflow optimisation.
+The workshop-heavy format means you're building technical solutions during sessions rather than just watching presentations — Schema markup implementation, international site architecture planning, content workflow optimisation.

-Strong German and broader European attendance makes this essential for DACH market work, whilst English-language tracks ensure accessibility.
-Sessions range from highly technical (log file analysis, rendering strategies) to strategic (building SEO into product development, scaling content operations across markets).
+Strong German and broader European attendance makes this essential for DACH market work, while English-language tracks keep it accessible.

 Why attend: